About Jack Smith

 Like many others who call Cary, North Carolina home, Jack Smith relocated when he accepted a job opportunity in RTP and moved his family from Boston in 1986.
 Having held vice president level positions in both Fortune and NASDAQ 25 companies, he founded Organizational Capability Services, LLC, a leader in competency management practices and executive recruitment, in 2001.
 In 2015 Jack launched Custom Golf Travels, LLC, to design world class domestic and international golf packages enabling golfers to fulfill their bucket list dreams.

-Jack Smith represents Cary’s District C on its town council and is the liaison to the town’s Environmental Advisory Board and Cary Sister Cities.
-He is a member of both the Cary and the Wake County Economic Development Commissions, and represents Cary on the Greater Raleigh Convention and Visitors Board and the Wake County Growth Issues Task Force.
+Since 1989 Jack Smith has represented Cary’s District C on its town council and is the longest serving elected official in Cary’s history.
+He is liaison to the town’s Environmental Advisory Board, Cary Economic Development Committee, Cary Sister Cities, and represents Cary on the Greater Raleigh Convention and Visitors Board and the Wake County Growth Issues Task Force.

 Jack has received numerous accolades including the SCAC Citizen Diplomacy Award in 2012, the Cary Chamber Citizen of the Year in 2010 and was inducted into the Sister Cities International Government Leadership Circle in 2006.
 On September 10, 2015, the Town of Cary opened Jack Smith Park and dedicated it for Jack’s lifetime of public service and environmental leadership.
 He is the longest serving elected official in Cary's history.